garyciampa/azure-dev-day-serverless/README.md

 <img src="media/cosmos.container.event.action.png">

-The previous example demonstrates the relationship and services to connect Azure Event Grids, to Azure Functions, to Azure Cosmos DB to complete a modern application architecture strategy in an **Azure Server-less architecture**
+The previous example demonstrates the relationship and services to connect Azure Event Grid to Azure Functions and then persist data in Azure Cosmos DB for an example of an event-driven architecture using **Azure Serverless offerings**

 ## Step 8: Clean up resources